anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

         the default parameter names correspond to the field names of the "embedded" record, and the associated types are the types of the respective fields.

-    Form

-    :   First, we have a hidden note `??? note "Auxiliary Juvix code"` followed by a Juvix code block that gives the Juvix type;
-         the type name follows the pattern `[EngineFamilyName]Message`.
+6. First, we have a hidden note `??? note "Auxiliary Juvix code"` followed by a Juvix code block that gives the Juvix type; the type name follows the pattern `[EngineFamilyName]Message`.

-    :   Afterwards,
-        we want exactly one level three heading of the form `### [Message constructor]`
-        for each constructor of the message type
-        (or, equivalently, for each message tag).
-        The content of the sub-subsections under
-        those level three headings for each message tag have again three parts:
-        a code snippet,
-        a message tag documentation that concludes with an example, and additional remarks.

-6. Juvix example:
+    Juvix example:

     --8<-- "./docs/node_architecture/engines/x_environment.juvix.md:message_auxiliary"

+    :   Afterwards, we want exactly one level three heading of the form `### [Message constructor]` for each constructor of the message type (or, equivalently, for each message tag).
+The content of the sub-subsections under those level three headings for each message tag have again three
+        parts: a code snippet, a message tag documentation that concludes with an example, and additional remarks.

 7. At this precise point, we include the Juvix type definition for the message type.
-For example, see the following type definition:
+For example, the following type definition declares the type `TemplateMessage` with four data constructors corresponding to four different message tags:

     --8<-- "./docs/node_architecture/engines/x_environment.juvix.md:TemplateMessageType"

-8. Now, we define the data constructors.
-Also, for each message constructor, we put two "invisible" comments into the Juvix record type, namely a pair of lines like
+8. In Juvix syntax, after `:=` we define the data constructors, each separated by `|`.
+Also, for each message constructor, we put two "invisible" comments into the Juvix record type to facilitate code-references, namely a pair of lines like

     ```